Bob Ellis: Politics

 Ellis, a supporter of the Australian Labor Party, wrote speeches for a number of Labor leaders (such as Bob Carr, Paul Keating and Kim Beazley) and wrote extensively on Labor history.

 Regarding Ellis's speech writing, Beazley said on the 7.30 Report that if he had used any of Ellis's speeches he would have been out of politics.

 Ellis unsuccessfully contested the Federal seat of Mackellar as an independent candidate against the Liberal Party's Bronwyn Bishop in a by-election in 1994 as the ALP did not field a candidate in that by-election.

 Ellis's 2011 book Suddenly, Last Winter – An Election Diary created headlines for its criticism of the Labor Prime Minister, Julia Gillard, and praise for the Liberal Opposition Leader, Tony Abbott.
 He described Gillard as "not well informed" and "sudden, firm and wrong" in everything she does.
 He also said "She has no power, no influence, no friends, no learning.
-There's not much there", whilst describing Abbott as having "good manners", being "formidable" and possessing a "first-class mind".
+There's not much there", while describing Abbott as having "good manners", being "formidable" and possessing a "first-class mind".

 Ellis wrote speeches for South Australian Premier Mike Rann for a number of years.